gitlabhq/gitlabhq/doc/api/users.md

 + `provider`                          - External provider name
 + `bio`                               - User's bio

-Return values:

-+ `200 Ok` on success and returns the new user
-+ `401 Unauthorized` if the user is not authorized
-+ `403 Forbidden` if the user is not allowed to create a new user (must be admin)
-+ `404 Not Found` if something else fails

 Note, at the moment this method does only return a 404 error, even in cases where a 409 (Conflict) would be more appropriate, e.g. when renaming the email address to some exsisting one.